Puddle of Mudd: Kiss the Machine, Monsters (2024–present)

+Musical style and influences

+Puddle of Mudd is one of the first and most successful post-grunge bands.
+AllMusic writer James Christopher Monger stated the band are "on the mainstream side of nu metal, and the modern side of grunge."
+Despite this, their first two releases, Stuck and Abrasive, are closer to traditional grunge, as raw but revealing looks at the band's formative sound prior to its mainstream polish.
+Partially due to their association with Fred Durst, the band was grouped in with nu metal at their commercial peak in the early 2000s, particularly on Come Clean, but lack many trademarks of the genre, such as rapped vocals and DJ scratching.
+Critics have also described their musical style as hard rock, alternative rock, alternative metal and grunge.

+The biggest influence on Puddle of Mudd's sound is grunge of the early 1990s, specifically the "Flannel Five": Nirvana, Stone Temple Pilots, Alice in Chains, Soundgarden and Pearl Jam.
+While his favorite band of the five is Soundgarden who "just shred" in his opinion, Wes Scantlin adds, "all of [those bands] are all wonderful artists and just simplified music, in my opinion."
+He also appreciates and celebrate the life of Eddie Van Halen, but admits he still can not play any of his solos.
+Scantlin was also influenced by Prince, Janet Jackson, Michael Jackson, Diana Ross, Commodores, Johnny Cash, Iron Maiden, AC/DC, Rage Against the Machine, Snoop Dogg, Ice-T and Nate Dogg growing up, but concludes the "list can basically go on forever."

+Controversies

 Since 2012, Scantlin has been accused on numerous occasions of lip syncing during live performances.

 On April 16, 2014, Scantlin had an on-stage meltdown during a show at Trees Dallas, in which he threw a microphone and beer into the audience, as well as appearing to threaten and attempt to physically attack members of the audience.
 He also received criticism as he appeared to be lip-syncing during the performance.

 On June 20, 2015, the band was booed off stage at a show in Versailles, Ohio, after Scantlin was spotted lip-syncing to the songs.
 In response to the social media backlash, the band subsequently deleted their Facebook page.
 With the Facebook page available, the Austin, Texas-based rock band Black Heart Saints gained access as an opportunity to promote their music using the page title "Check This Band Out Instead", although later Puddle of Mudd decided to use the page again.

 On August 18, 2017, Thetford Mines' Festival de la Relève had to cancel a performance by the band, who were the festival's headliners, after neither Scantlin nor the rest of the band appeared at Québec City Jean Lesage International Airport, where volunteers were to pick them up to drive them to the festival.
 No reason was given for the band's absence.